blackducksoftware/detect_advisor/README.md

 # DESCRIPTION

-The `detect_advisor.py` script is designed to pre-scan project folders and locations to determine whether the Synopsys Detect program (see https://blackducksoftware.github.io/synopsys-detect/latest/) used for Synopsys Black Duck SCA scans can be executed (prerequisites are met) and also to provide recommendations and advice on how to perform and optimize scanning.
+The `detect_advisor.py` script is designed to pre-scan a project folder to determine whether the Synopsys Detect program (see https://blackducksoftware.github.io/synopsys-detect/latest/) used for Synopsys Black Duck SCA scans can be executed (the prerequisites are met) and also to provide recommendations and advice on how to perform and optimize scanning.

 It is available as a python script with no prerequisites except Python 3 (can be downloaded and run without dependencies), or alternatively compiled executables for Windows, Linux and Mac OS are provided in the `executables` folder for download and execution standalone.

-The script will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project files and package managers and will also detect large duplicate files and folders.
+The script will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project (package manager) files and package managers themselves and will also detect large duplicate files and folders.

 It will expand .zip and .jar files automatically, processing recursive files (zips within zips etc.).
-Other archive types (.gz, .tar, .Z etc.) are not currently expanded.
+Other archive types (.gz, .tar, .Z etc.) are not currently expanded by detect_advisor (although they will be expanded by Synopsys Detect).

 It will produce a set of categorized recommendations and Detect command line options to support different types of scans and other operations.

-It can optionally write a report file including the console output and other information, and also create a `.bdignore` file (to ignore duplicate folders) and .yml project config file containing example Detect options within comments for selection (use the Detect option `--spring.profiles.active=project` to use this profile).
+It can optionally write a report file including the console output and other information.
+It can also create a set of `.bdignore` files (to ignore duplicate folders or those containing only binary files) in sub-folders as well as a .yml project config file containing relevant, commented-out Detect options which can be uncommented, and the .yml can be referenced using the Synopsys Detect option `--spring.profiles.active=project`.

+Optionslly, only critical issues (which will stop Detect from scanning at all) can be reported to the console.

+An interactive mode is available which will ask a series of questions about the options to use for the advisor analysis.

 # PREREQUISITES

 Python 3 must be installed prior to using this script.
-Alternatively compiled, standalone executables are available for Windows, Linux and Mac OS in the `executables` folder.
+Alternatively, compiled, standalone executables are available for Windows, Linux and Mac OS in the `executables` folder.

 # USAGE

 The `detect_advisor.py` script can be invoked as follows:

-    usage: detect_advisor [-h] [-r REPORT] [-d] [-s] [-c] [-f] [scanfolder]
+    usage: detect_advisor [-h] [-r REPORT] [-d] [-s] [-c] [-o] [-D] [-b] [scanfolder]

     Examine files/folders to determine scan recommendations

     optional arguments:
-      scanfolder            Project folder to analyse
+      scanfolder             Top level folder to analyse
-      -h, --help            show this help message and exit -r REPORT, --report REPORT
+      -h, --help             show this help message and exit -i, --interactive      Ask questions to confirm required options (will be used if 'scanfolder' is blank) -r REPORT, --report REPORT
-                            Output report file (must not exist already) -d, --detectors_only  Check for detector files and prerequisites only -s, --signature_only  Check for files and folders for signature scan only -c, --critical_only   Only show critical issues which will cause Detect to fail -o, --output_config   Create .yml config and .bdignore file in project folder -D, --docker          Check for docker prerequisites
+                             Output report file (existing report files will be renamed) -d, --dependency_only  Check for detector (package manager) files and prerequisites only - for dependency scans -s, --signature_only   Check for files and folders for signature scan only -c, --critical_only    Only show critical issues which will cause Detect to fail -o, --output_config    Create .yml config and .bdignore file in project folder -b, --bdignore         Create multiple .bdignore files in sub-folders to ignore duplicate folders -D, --docker           Check for docker prerequisites
       --docker_only          Check for docker prerequisites only

-If `scanfolder` is not specified then options will be requested interactively.
-Enter q or use CTRL-C to terminate interactive entry.
+If `scanfolder` is not specified then options will be requested interactively (alternatively use `-i` or `--interactive` option to specify interactive mode).
+Enter q or use CTRL-C to terminate interactive entry and the program.

-When specified, `scanfolder` can be a relative or absolute path (special characters such as ~ or $HOME not supported).
+When specified, `scanfolder` can be a relative or absolute path (special characters such as ~ or environment variables such as $HOME are not supported in interactive mode).

-The `-r repfile` or `--report repfile` option will output the console messages and additional information to the file `repfile`, moving a previous repfile if it exists to `repfile.XXX` where XXX is an incremental number.
+The `-r repfile` or `--report repfile` option will output the console messages and additional information to the file `repfile`, moving previous repfile if it exists to `repfile.XXX` where XXX is an incremental number.

-The `-c` or `--critical_only` option will limit the console output to critical issues only and skip the summary section and other information, although all sections will still be written to the report file (if specified with `-r repfile`).
+The `-c` or `--critical_only` option will limit the console output to critical issues only, skipping the summary section and other information, although all sections will still be written to the report file (if specified with `-r repfile`).

-The `-d` and `-s` options specify that only Dependency (Detector) or Signature scan checking should be performed respectively.
+The `-d` and `-s` options specify that ONLY Dependency (Detector) or Signature scan checking should be performed respectively.

+The `-o` or `--output_config` option will create an `application-project.yml` in the project folder with commented out Detect parameters.
+Uncomment the required parameters and then specify the Detect option `--spring.profiles.active=project` to use this profile.

-The `-D` or `--docker` option will check docker scanning prerequisites; use `--docker_only` to check only docker prerequisites (other checks not performed).
+The `-D` or `--docker` option will check docker scanning prerequisites in addition to other checks; use `--docker_only` to check only docker prerequisites (other checks not performed).

 # EXAMPLE USAGE